Key Information

 - Positive (physical) Handling Policy

-- Child Protection-Safeguarding Policy
+- Child Protection & Safeguarding Policy

 - Health and Safety Policy